teller-protocol/teller-widget/README.md

 ### `welcomeScreenTitle`

-Bold, header text on the widget's welcome screen.
+A `string` which sets the bold, header text on the widget's welcome screen.

 ```jsx
 import { Widget as TellerWidget } from "@teller-protocol/teller-widget";